rokobo/Productivity-autotracker/README.md

     + This file has regex patterns used to match your current activity to either the personal or work category.
     + Any activity that does not match is considered neutral.
     + Univeral windows platform (UWP) apps will have their process names ending with .UWP for simplicity and organization.
-    + The `FULLSCREEN_APPS` list is used to detect non-idle activity when the process is in fullscreen (if a process that is not on this list is fullscreen and the program has not detected activity for some time, it will consider the state as idle).

 2. `config/config.yml`:
     + This file has some values that can be personalized, including color, intervals, spacings and others.